stilelits/metadata_generator/README.md

 # Dependencies

 1. An external library is loaded from http://ajax.cdnjs.com/ajax/libs/json2/20110223/json2.js in order to perform JSON stringification.
 This requires internet access, but it is not expected that this library will ever be unavailable.
+(In general, it's unwise to load external libraries like this, but it simplifies execution if the user only has to download one file.)
 2. The file must be run on a Windows machine with WScript enabled, in a folder where the user has write access.

 # To do